-- (1) Consists of outstanding stock options under the EMCORE Corporation 2000 Stock Option Plan and the EMCORE Corporation 2010 Equity Incentive Plan as of September 30, 2011. - (2) Consists of 3,161,710 shares that remained available for grant under the EMCORE Corporation 2010 Equity Incentive Plan, as amended, 2,120,760 shares that remained available for grant under the EMCORE Corporation 2000 Employee Stock Purchase Plan, as of September 30, 2011, and 462,938 shares remained available for grant under the Company's Officer and Director Share Purchase Plan.
+Consists of 1,745,948 outstanding stock options and 854,928 unvested restricted stock units under the EMCORE Corporation 2000 Stock Option Plan, the EMCORE Corporation 2010 Equity Incentive Plan and the EMCORE Corporation 2012 Equity Incentive Plan as of September 30, 2013.
+Represents the weighted average exercise price of outstanding stock options under the EMCORE Corporation 2000 Stock Option Plan, the EMCORE Corporation 2010 Equity Incentive Plan and the EMCORE Corporation 2012 Equity Incentive Plan as of September 30, 2013.
+(3)Consists of 45,620 shares that remained available for grant under the EMCORE Corporation 2010 Equity Incentive Plan, as amended, 562,775 shares that remained available for grant under the EMCORE Corporation 2012 Equity Incentive Plan, and 433,958 shares that remained available for grant under the EMCORE Corporation 2000 Employee Stock Purchase Plan, as of September 30, 2013.
+In addition, 90,323 shares remained available for grant under the Company's Officer and Director Share Purchase Plan.
 The Company's 2000 Stock Option Plan expired on February 12, 2010, and no additional shares were available for grant under that plan after the termination date.
 In addition to the shares listed above, the Company compensates its non-employee directors for their services pursuant to the 2007 Directors' Stock Award Plan.
-In accordance with the 2007 Directors' Stock Award Plan, payments of fees are made in Common Stock of the Company.
-Non-employee directors earn a fee in the amount of \$3,500 per Board meeting attended and \$500 per committee meeting attended (\$1,000 for the chairman of a committee).
-When Board members are invited to attend meetings of Board committees of which they are not members, these non-committee Board members earn a committee meeting fee of \$500.
+In accordance with the 2007 Directors' Stock Award Plan, prior to January 1, 2013, payments of fees were made in Common Stock of the Company.
+Nonemployee directors earned a fee in the amount of \$3,500 per Board meeting attended and \$500 per committee meeting attended (\$1,000 for the chairman of a committee).
+When Board members were invited to attend meetings of Board committees of which they were not members, these non-committee Board members earned a committee meeting fee of \$500.
+At the 2013 Annual Meeting of Shareholders, the shareholders approved the Amended 2007 Plan in order to, among other things, change the stock-based compensation for non-employee directors from stockbased compensation earned on a per-meeting basis to a flat compensation rate earned on an annual basis.
+The Amended 2007 Plan became effective on January 1, 2013, and the Company will pay each non-employee director an annual stock award amount equal to \$40,000 beginning in 2014; provided, that in the event a person serves as a non-employee director for less than a full plan year, such amount would be prorated based on the number of whole calendar months the director served as a non-employee director during the plan year.
+Additionally, for a non-employee director who is a lead independent director during such plan year, the annual stock award amount would be increased by \$5,000; provided, that in the event a non-employee director is a lead independent director for less than a full plan year, such amount shall be prorated based on the number of days the director served as a lead independent director for the plan year.